sharmilaharsha/4L5FKAN-resilient-to-GAN/README.md

 results/ — Experiment outputs and logs

+## Dataset Access
+Please note that this dataset could be used for research purposes only, and any commercial use of the data is prohibited.
+To access this dataset, send a request to the following email addresses:

+phd2201101012@iiti.ac.in
+sharmila@sit.ac.in

 ## Contributing
 Contributions are welcome!
 Please open an issue to discuss your ideas or submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.